Param-Harrison/kidzode/public/courses/pixel-heroes/hangman_turtle.md

 # Draw Hangman Stages

-Amazing, Game Rules Enforcer!
-Your game tracks mistakes!
-Traditional Hangman draws a stick figure for each wrong guess!
-Can you show different stages as the player makes mistakes?

-## 🎯 Today's Mission
 Display hangman stages using ASCII art!

-## 📚 Before You Start
-You know how to count wrong guesses and use multi-line strings.

-## Let's Do It!
+## What to Do
-1. Read the code - see the ASCII art stages!
-2. Press the green **Run** button
+1. Press Run
-3. Make wrong guesses to see the stages!
+2. Make wrong guesses to see the stages!

 ```python
 print("=== HANGMAN GAME ===")